kintohub/kintohub-docs/docs/talking-to-applications.md

 { "data": { "token": "asdfajflsfjaf.asdfklafjdlkjafklfja" } }
 ```

-> Alternatively, you can authenticate with gRPC by using the proto file attached near the end of this page and connecting to grpc.prod.kintohub.com
+> Alternatively, you can authenticate with gRPC by using the proto file attached near the end of this page and connecting to `grpc.kintohub.com`

 Once authenticated, you can talk to your application (and its KintoBlock dependencies)!
 Simply make a call to:

 ```
-api.prod.kintohub.com/{block-name}
+api.kintohub.com/{block-name}
 ```

 Be sure to include in the authorization header.
 Example:

 ```
-{ "authorization":"tokenad.dfadf.afsd.afa." }
+Authorization: Bearer <token>
 ```

 (Use same token from the example response in step 5.)